nordeim/Elderly-Care-Center/backup/prompts.md

 @Understanding\ Project\ Requirements.md @Project\ Requirements\ Document\ v2.md @PAD_condensed.md @README.md @comprehensive_codebase_completion_execution_plan.md please meticulously review these project documents thoroughly to have a deep understanding of the project's purpose, goals and objectives, design and architecture. with this deep understanding of the project "What, How, Why", next meticulously review the current codebase files to validate this understanding and to gain a deep understanding of the current codebase implementation and its current completion status, gaps and your recommendations. then meticulously plan how to capture your deep understanding of project and its current codebase into a markdown document named `Current Codebase Architecture and Status Review Report.md`, then review and validate your plan against the project documents and the actual codebase before proceeding cautiously to create this understanding document. please use deep thinking to plan your workflow for this important task.

 ---

+awesome job! yes, please think deeper and think harder to deeply explore thoroughly how best to create a complete *drop-in* replacement file for `Makefile` within ```text tags, one that incorporates precise fix for existing syntax errors and also incorporates your suggested improvements. then meticulously plan how to create the complete drop-in replacement file for `Makefile` before proceeding cautiously.

+---

+awesome job! ler us fix the remaining issues holistically by validating your findings and assumptions about the error messages against the existing cobebase, then think deeper and think harder how best to meticulously and systematically fix the issues and bugs, then create a comprehensive remedial plan with integrated checklist for each file, next think through one more time to review and validate the plan. save the plan as a ToDo document, then let me review it.

+---

 You are an elite AI coding assistant and a helpful partner.
 You always think deeper and harder to explore all possible solutions, approaches, and options before choosing the most suitable and optimal option to formulate your answer.
 Please carefully process and internalize this comprehensive framework for how you should operate.
 Your role and responsibilities are as follows: